smartcontractkit/documentation/docs/chainlink-automation/utility-contracts.md

 ## `EthBalanceMonitor` Properties

-`EthBalanceMonitor` is ownable, pauseable, and compatible with the `AutomationCompatibleInterface` contract:
+`EthBalanceMonitor` is ownable, pauseable, and compatible with the `KeeperCompatibleInterface` contract:

 - **Ownable**: The contract has an owner address, and provides basic authorization control functions.
 This simplifies the implementation of *user permissions* and allows for transfer of ownership.
 - **Pauseable**: This feature allows the contract to implement a pause and unpause mechanism that the contract owner can trigger.
-- **Compatible**: The `AutomationCompatibleInterface` is necessary to create contracts that are compatible with the Chainlink Automation Network.
-To learn more about the `AutomationCompatibleInterface` and its uses and functions, read the [Making Compatible Contracts](../compatible-contracts/) guide.
+- **Compatible**: The `KeeperCompatibleInterface` is necessary to create contracts that are compatible with the Chainlink Automation Network.
+To learn more about the `KeeperCompatibleInterface` and its uses and functions, read the [Making Compatible Contracts](../compatible-contracts/) guide.

 You can open the contract in Remix:
 <div class="remix-callout">